sherrli/Testing-Automation/README.md

 File Descriptions
 ---------------------
+lastpass-login.py: a way to log in to LastPass password manager via Python to grab login credentials for tests.

 client_secret.json: service account credentials for editing google spreadsheets

 spreadsheet_client.py: top level calling function for all site tests